Article Content

 Values:

 Cost should not be the primary criterion by which partners are evaluated.
-Their location, product / service quality, subject matter expertise (‘lived’ or only ‘read about’), and values can greatly influence the business’ ability to merge the vendor’ ‘inputs’ into the the network without error, diminishing quality, and customer satisfaction suffering.
+Their location, product / service quality, and subject matter expertise can greatly influence the business.
+Expertise can be ‘lived’ or only ‘read about.’
+Their values are also essential.
+These factors affect the business’s ability to merge the vendor’s ‘inputs’ into the network.
+This should be done without error, diminishing quality, or causing customer satisfaction to suffer.

 Network calibration is an ongoing process that never ends.
-Building in outsourced components can help the business to dedicate more resources to the core competencies that create the competitive advantage, increase capacity, decrease distractions, and potentially increase opportunities to explore new product/ service innovations.
+Building in outsourced components allows the business to dedicate more resources to core competencies.
+These core competencies create the competitive advantage.
+This strategy can also increase capacity, decrease distractions, and potentially increase opportunities to explore new product/service innovations.
 It’s a win-win as long as the core competencies stay ‘in house.’

 Work Organization: